What to Know About Nigeria’s Election

 When are results expected?

-Election officials are expected to start releasing results Sunday; however, full tallies are not expected for several days.
+Election officials are expected to start releasing results Sunday, though full tallies are not expected for several days.
 The election commission has not said when it expects to declare official results.

 Some information in this report came from The Associated Press, Reuters, and Agence France-Presse.